ptitbob/swagger-ui-integration-test/README.md

 * [Module simple](#module-simple) - library basic use.
 * [Module parameterized](#module-parameterized) - example for use annoation with paramters as your own index file.
+* [Module resources  parameterized](#module-resources-parameterized) - example for use resources configuration file.

 >You could find the dependency in [maven central repository » swagger-ui-integration](http://mvnrepository.com/artifact/org.shipstone/swagger-ui-integration).